Pharmacy and prescription drugs

 Don’t see it listed?

-What if you don’t see your medicine listed on the PDL?
-You may ask for an exception at email@example.com.
-You’ll be asked to supply a reason why it should be covered, such as an allergic reaction to a drug, etc.
+If you don’t see your medicine listed on the drug list, you may ask for an exception at firstname.lastname@example.org.
+You or your provider will be asked to supply a reason why it should be covered, such as an allergic reaction to a drug, etc.

 Prior authorizations (preapprovals)

-Some medicines need a preapproval, or an OK, from Summit Community Care before your provider can prescribe them.
+Some medicines need a preapproval, or an “OK,” from Summit Community Care before your provider can prescribe them.
+The preapproval process helps us make sure that you’re taking medications safely and correctly.

 For those medicines, your provider will need to call 1-844-462-0022 to get approval.
 If your provider needs approval from us before you can get your prescription filled, you may be able to get a 72-hour supply while you wait.